ssrg-vt/hermitux/index.md

 * * *
 **News**
-- HermiTux is no longer maintained, if you are looking for an active unikernel project with similar compatibility goals and methods please make sure to check out [Unikraft](https://unikraft.org/)
+- HermiTux is no longer actively maintained, if you are looking for an active unikernel project with similar compatibility goals and methods please make sure to check out [Unikraft](https://unikraft.org/)
 - Check out this [Usenix ;login: article](https://www.usenix.org/publications/loginonline/unikraft-and-coming-age-unikernels) regarding POSIX/Linux compatibility for unikernels